This ABC Comedy About the Sad State of Philly Schools Is Taking the TV World by Storm

 Philly's own Quinta Brunson has a big hit on her hands with Abbott Elementary, which is drawing comparisons to The Office.

 Emmy Award nominations won’t be announced until July, but you can be sure that the new ABC comedy Abbott Elementary, created by and starring Philly’s own Quinta Brunson, will be a strong candidate.

 The pilot debuted back on December 7th, with episode two following on January 4th.
-And the buzz surrounding the show has exploded over the last week in advance of Tuesday night’s premiere of episode three, with national publications having some very nice things to say about the sitcom.
+And the buzz surrounding the show has exploded over recent weeks, with national publications having some very nice things to say about the sitcom.

 In its Abbott Elementary review, Entertainment Weekly calls the show a “terrifically smart workplace comedy” that is “in a class of its own.”

 Longtime Los Angeles Times television critic Robert Lloyd considered all four new major network sitcoms — Grand Crew and American Auto, both from NBC, Fox’s Pivoting, and Abbott Elementary — and declares the latter “the most buoyant” and the easiest of the four “to recommend to a broad demographic.”